ocliamd/UOCIS322-P2/README.md

 A "getting started with Docker" project for CIS 322, Introduction to Software Engineering, at the University of Oregon.

-* Basic project that demonstrates the basics when using flask and docker.
+* Basic project that demonstrates the basics of using flask and docker.

 ## Basic Docker commands